-Level II/III: Students firmly established in the practice
+Level II/III: Students in these classes are firmly established in the practice of Yoga and are invited to further their understanding.

 - Introductory Series